-The rows of row partitioned tables are stored in physical partitions, which are clusters of rows.
+The rows of row partitioned tables are stored in physical partitions, clusters of rows.
 A cluster could, for example, holds all rows of a particular date.

 Suppose such a cluster is used in the where condition of a query.
-In that case, the Teradata optimizer creates an execution plan, limiting access to the partitions containing only table rows with the date being searched for, and a full table scan (FTS) is avoided.
+In that case, the Teradata optimizer creates an execution plan, limiting access to the partitions containing only table rows with the date searched for.
+A full table scan (FTS) is avoided.

-The storage of row partitioned tables is quite similar to the storage of not partitioned tables.
+The storage of row partitioned tables is quite similar to that of not partitioned tables.
 The table’s rows are distributed across all AMPs and ordered by the partition number, the row hash value, and the uniqueness value.
 Not partitioned tables are internally stored in the same way as partitioned tables.
 All rows of a not partitioned table are considered to belong to the dummy partition 0.

-When dealing with row partitioned tables, each table row is stored in one physical row on disk.
+When dealing with row partitioned tables, each table row is stored in one physical row on a disk.

 When using column partitioning, one or more table columns are building a cluster.
 Its partition represents each cluster.
 Column partitioned physical rows contain only a subset of columns and are not representing the complete logical rows.

 While row partition clustering can be based on complex expressions, column partitioning is limited to the columns’ definition, building one cluster.
-Hence, from an implementation point of view, column partitioning is simpler.
+Hence, from an implementation point of view, column partitioning is more straightforward.